StefanFrankBio/natural-selection/README.md

 - test_variant_records() can produce substitutions from one base to itself
 - test.py main() looks messy
 - Add type hinting to functions
+- Testing: Instead of Gap-Match-Gap Stretcher Scoring prefers Gap-GapExtension-Mismatch.
+Leads to failed tests.
+Is that a Problem?
+    - Setting the gapextension score equal the gapopen score in the stretcher option seems to prevent tests from failing
+- In random variable records generated turing testing, a mismatch and an insert at consecutive positions might be switched around by stretcher

 ## Next Steps
 - Add mean position of nonsynonymous sites vs mean position of nonsynonymous substitutions as additional metric